OUR TEAM

 College of Science, B.S.
 Neuroscience

-Ava (She/Her) is an undergraduate research assistant working with MHCR to further her studies in Neuroscience.
+Ava (She/Her) is an undergraduate research assistant working with MHCR to further her studies in Community Health.
 Ava is a member of George Mason University’s nationally ranked Forensics team, where she uses her skills in public speaking and speech writing as a platform for advocacy.
-After spending her 2024 spring semester abroad in Madrid, Spain at the Charles III University of Madrid (Universidad Carlos III de Madrid), Ava continues to work towards her bachelor’s degree in Neuroscience with a minor in French through the College of Science.
-While she works with MHCR, to integrate her study of the brain with an understanding of how to break the cycle of violence and the impact of peace and conflict on the mind.
+After spending her 2024 spring semester abroad in Madrid, Spain at the Charles III University of Madrid (Universidad Carlos III de Madrid), Ava continues to work towards her bachelor’s degree in Community Heath with a minor in French and Neuroscience through the College of Public Health.
+While she works with MHCR, she wants to use epidemiological methods to study how social determinants and historical trauma affect public health outcomes, integrating healing-centered frameworks.
+With her minor in neuroscience, she wants to integrate her study of the brain with an understanding of how to break the cycle of violence and the impact of peace and conflict on the mind.

 BROOKS MUNNS